fanny-cacilie/be-the-hero/README.md

   <li>
     <h2>About this project</h2>

-  Application designed to connect non-governmental organization to people who are wiling to help.
+  Application designed to connect non-governmental organizations to people who are wiling to help.

   Developed for studying purposes on the 11th "Semana Omnistack" promoted by [RocketSeat](https://rocketseat.com.br/) :rocket:
   </li>